Mice Identification & Prevention

 What are mice?

-The mouse is a small rodent, and one of the most common species that home and business owners must deal with is the house mouse.
+Mice are small rodents, and one of the most common species that home and business owners must deal with is the house mouse.
 From head to tail, adults grow to between 5 ½ and 7 inches in length.
 Their body has gray, brown, or black fur, and their belly is a lighter tan color.
 They have large ears, a pointed nose, and a long skinny tail covered in a light layer of velvety fur.

 Are mice dangerous?

 House mice are prolific breeders.
 Their gestation period is only three weeks, and they have up to five pups per litter.
-Their ability to breed quickly makes them a difficult pest to control.
+Their ability to breed quickly makes them difficult pests to control.

 Controlling mice and preventing them from finding their way into your home is essential.
 They contaminate food and surfaces with their saliva, excrement, and urine.
 Mice spread bacteria and human pathogens that make people ill.
 Also, many people are allergic to their shed fur and feces.

 When they get into your home or other building, these small rodents are responsible for damaging structures as well as personal property.
 All rodents have front incisors that continuously grow.
 To prevent their teeth from overgrowing, they chew on anything they come across.
 Inside a home or other structure, their chewing habits are incredibly damaging.

 Why do I have a mouse problem?

 Mice are opportunistic and have come to rely on people for some of their food, water, and shelter needs.
 Mice will invade a home any time of year while out looking for food and shelter, but they tend to be more of a problem in the late fall and winter when the weather cools.
 Our warm, temperature-controlled homes offer safe shelter and plenty of access to food.
 Outside, mice make their nests under woodpiles, in areas of dense vegetation, or in tall grass.
 Tree hollows and tree stumps also make suitable nesting spots for mice.